 Generating a Revision Report

-To generate a Revision Report, navigate into the desired Project, open the sidebar option
+To generate a Revision Report, navigate into the desired Project, and navigate to the

-Revision Report.
-Lilt will generate and download a Revision Report as an XLSX document that contains all revisions made within the Project.
+Reports > Revision Report tab.
+This report contains all revisions made within the Project.

 Reading Revision Reports

 Revision Reports highlight important metadata at the top of the table, and use a tabular format to show all revisions made by Reviewers and Customer Reviewers, respectively.